Submissions

 • For extinct, lost, or rediscovered species, include any relevant taxonomic notes, synonyms, or historical names where needed for clarity.

-Citation style, overview
+General citation style, overview

 • Use an author–date citation style.